rs/rest-layer/README.md

 ## Data Validation

 Data validation is provided out-of-the-box.
 Your configuration includes a schema definition for every resource managed by the API.
 Data sent to the API to be inserted/updated will be validated against the schema, and a resource will only be updated if validation passes.
+See [Field Definition](#field-definition) section to know more about how to configure your validators.

 ```http
 > http  :8080/api/users name:=1 foo=bar